BalioFVFX/Java-Advanced-January-2019/README.md

 # Java-Advanced-January-2019
-My solutions for the Java Advanced January 2019 Course at Software University.
+My solutions for the Java Advanced January 2019 Course at Software University.<br>
 Java Advanced January 2019 Is part of the Java Fundamentals module in Software University. https://softuni.bg/trainings/2246/java-advanced-january-2019